Modified on Friday, 20ᵗʰ December, 2024

 As Julie explains:

 “The IDDSI framework is helping to make sure that communication is clear, that the food texture the speech pathologist recommends is the food texture the resident receives.
 Chefs and Dieticians who I have spoken with, like the IDDSI framework because the testing methods are more reliable than the descriptions they are currently working with.
-If you’re only using descriptions, and meals are checked by clinical staff, Chefs were finding that a dish that passed one week with one clinician, might not pass the next week with a different clinician.
+If you’re only using descriptions, and meals are checked by clinical staff, chefs were finding that a dish that passed one week with one clinician, might not pass the next week with a different clinician.
 The IDDSI testing methods mean that you can check very quickly to make sure the food texture is correct.”

 Chefs are embracing the new standards and working out how they can incorporate them into their own kitchen processes so they become an integral part of the work flow.
 Many commercial kitchens are busy and any efficiencies are welcomed.

-A large Aged Care facility in America has coined the phrase “IDDSI testing in 10 seconds or less”.
+A large aged care facility in America has coined the phrase “IDDSI testing in 10 seconds or less”.
 Using a combination of pictograms (because the human brain understands a picture in less that 100 milliseconds) and text, they have each level displayed in the kitchen prep area.

 As an example, for Level 5 Minced and Moist there are 6 pictograms with the text 1.
 Dice 2.
 Add moisture 3.
 Mince 4.
 Season 5.
 Take temperature 6.
 Do IDDSI Spoon Tilt and Fork test.
 Their motto is ‘Cook it, test it, correct as needed’.

-One of the surprising aspects of the new standards has been the Chef’s willingness to find solutions within their menus to make sure the standards are consistently met.
+One of the surprising aspects of the new standards has been the chef’s willingness to find solutions within their menus to make sure the standards are consistently met.

 Examples of menu adaptations